falmar/eImage/README.md

 #### uploadTo
 Specify where the new image is going to be uploaded to.

-#### returnType
-- 'full_path': string with the full path to the new image.
-- 'bool': true or false if the upload succeeded.
-- 'array':
-    - from upload() method: Pretty close to the ```$_FILE``` array it will return name, path, size, tmp_name and full_path.
-    - from crop() method: Will return name, prefix, path, height, width and full_path.
-    - from resize() method: Will return name, prefix, path, height, width, pad_color and full_path.

 #### safeRename
 - true: will clean the image name and remove strange characters.
 - false: the new image will contain the same name as the uploaded image.